kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_snyk.md

 Only SARIF snyk output is accepted.
 Snyk output can be for "snyk code test", "snyk container test", or "snyk iac test".

-The --scan-results .json file is analyzed and a summary of the scan results are reported to Kosli.
+The `--scan-results` .json file is analyzed and a summary of the scan results are reported to Kosli.

-By default, the --scan-results .json file is also uploaded to Kosli's evidence vault.
+By default, the `--scan-results` .json file is also uploaded to Kosli's evidence vault.
-You can disable that by setting --upload-results=false
+You can disable that by setting `--upload-results=false`

-The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).
+The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).

 ```shell
 kosli attest snyk [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]